 In addition, brochures on the topics proposed by EWWR have been published:

 the leaflet "Stop food waste" (PDF - 595 Kb Italian version), produced in collaboration with Slow Food Italia

-The communication activity involved also our customers, who were invited, through a message on the screen and on the receipts for each transaction, to join the European Week for Waste Reduction with concrete actions aimed at reducing waste.
+During the Week, a meeting on this topic has been organised, with the presentation of a best practice.
+The communication activity involved also our customers, who were invited, through a message on ATM/MTA screen and the receipts for each transaction, to join the European Week for Waste Reduction with concrete actions aimed at reducing waste.

-For the wide range of the initiatives carried out Intesa Sanpaolo is cosidered one of the "great Action Developer" supporting the EWWR.
-Read more (Italian version)
+For the wide range of the initiatives carried out Intesa Sanpaolo is considered one of the "great Action Developer" supporting the EWWR Read more (Italian version)

 data ultimo aggiornamento: ####